Global Symmetries and Effective Potential of 2HDM in Orbit Space: Basis invariant description of global symmetry

 Here, $\vec{\xi}$ parametrizes the scalar quadratic couplings while $E$ and $\vec{\eta}$ parametrize the scalar quartic couplings.
 As discussed above, a GCP or basis transformation corresponds to some (improper) rotation $R$ in the $\vec{K}$-space.
 If a tree-level potential is invariant under a rotation $R$, i.e., $V(K_0,\vec{K}) = V(K_0,R\vec{K})$, its parameters should be invariant under the rotation $R$,

 A complete analysis of the symmetries of the 2HDM Lagrangian must include the Yukawa interaction, which reads as

 for one generation of $u$-quark and $d$-quark.
-Note that $y_{d,i}$ and $y_{u,i}^*$ transform like $\Phi_i$ under the $SU(2)_\Phi$ basis redefinition.
+In this work we concentrate on the Higgs family transformation and assume that the quark fields do not transform under the Higgs family transformation.
+Under this assumption, we can simplify our discussion to one generation of quarks.
+In addition, $y_{d,i}$ and $y_{u,i}^*$ transform like $\Phi_i$ under the $SU(2)_\Phi$ basis redefinition.
 Although the Yukawa coupling terms in the Lagrangian cannot be expressed in bilinear notation directly, it is shown that the bilinear notation can still be extended to discuss whether the Yukawa couplings break the global symmetries of the scalar potential~\cite{Cao:2022rgh}.
 This is done by projecting the Yukawa couplings into orbit space, and defining covariant vectors in the dual space of $K^\mu$ in terms of the Yukawa couplings as

 In order to make sure that $\mathcal{L}_{\rm Yuk}$ is invariant under the basis transformation $\Phi_i \to U_{ij}\Phi_j$ or the CP transformation in the scalar sector $\Phi_i \to X_{ij}\Phi_j^*$, the vector $\vec{Y}$ projected by the Yukawa couplings should satisfy